-Where a court is required to decide a property settlement application, there are four considerations of a court, when determining what orders are just and equitable to each party.
-Firstly, the court looks at the current asset pool, second the court looks at the parties contributions to that asset pool, thirdly the court looks at the parties ‘future needs’ and last, the court looks overall to assess what percentage division of the pool and what actual division of the pool in the circumstances is just and equitable.
+Where a court is required to decide a property settlement application, there are five considerations of a court, when determining what orders are just and equitable to each party.
+First and foremost, the court considers whether it is just & equitable to make any order.
+This an overarching consideration as there is no automatic entitlement to an order altering the parties interests in property after a separation occurs.
+In most cases this requirement will easily be satisfied by the fact that the parties have separated and no longer live with one another.
+But not always.
+Then, provided the court determines that an alteration of property interests is just and equitable, the court implements a 4 step test.
+First of all, the court looks at the current asset pool, second the court looks at the parties contributions to that asset pool, thirdly the court looks at the parties ‘future needs’ and last, the court looks overall to assess what percentage division of the pool and what actual division of the pool in the circumstances is just and equitable.
 Part of the 2nd step is to look at the assets that the parties brought into the relationship, otherwise known as, initial contributions.

 This blog discusses the relevance of initial contributions in the context of a long relationship and we will look at some recent case law that has canvassed the issue, where a property has fluctuated in value because of residential rezoning.